fixpunkt-com/fp_newsletter/Documentation/Administrator/Index.rst

   Add xmlns:fp="https://typo3.org/ns/YourVendor/YourExtension/ViewHelpers" and replace YourVendor and YourExtension.
   Add <fp:form.friendlyCaptcha name="captcha_solution">...</fp:form.friendlyCaptcha>
   and adapt it to your custom captcha extension.
 And set the TypoScript settings "site_key".
-  Note: the lines about shows you only an example for a "friendly captcha" solution.
+  Note: the lines above shows you only an example for a "friendly captcha" solution.

   Furthermore you need an event listener in your custom captcha extension.
 It may look like this::